Bank bosses summoned to talks over savings rates

 Bosses at Lloyds, HSBC, NatWest and Barclays are to meet the Financial Conduct Authority (FCA) on Thursday.

-Higher interest rates have seen banks raise mortgage costs but there are concerns that higher returns are not being past on as quickly to savers.
+Higher interest rates have seen banks raise mortgage costs but there are concerns that higher returns are not being passed on as quickly to savers.

 Chancellor Jeremy Hunt has said it is an "issue which needs solving".

-The Financial Times, which first reported the meeting, said FCA officials would discuss with the banks the pricing of cash savings and how they communicate with their customers on rates.
+The Financial Times, which first reported the meeting, said FCA officials would discuss with the banks the pricing of cash savings and how they communicated with their customers on rates.

-"We do think there is more value that can be provided to consumers, we are not happy with some of the lower savings rates we see, and we want banks to be supporting customers... and people to be able to make informed choices," the newspaper quoted one person familiar with the FCA's position.
+"We do think there is more value that can be provided to consumers, we are not happy with some of the lower savings rates we see, and we want banks to be supporting customers... and people to be able to make informed choices," the newspaper quoted one person familiar with the FCA's position as saying.

 All four of the major banks have been contacted by the BBC for comment.